TheresaLui/SelfHelpContent_v2/articles/apollo.microsoft.sql.db/microsoft-sqldb-apollo-security_auditing.md

   ownershipid="AzureData_AzureSQLDB_Security" />

 # Auditing
-Auditing writes database events to an audit log.
-Auditing helps you maintain regulatory compliance, understand database activity, and gain insight into discrepancies and anomalies that could indicate business concerns or suspected security violations.

-## Overview, setup, and configuration of Azure SQL Database Auditing
+## Overview, setup, and configuration of SQL Database Auditing

 This article guides users through setup and configuration of Azure SQL DB Auditing.
 Included is a configuration demo video, and a list of known issues and limitations.